asyncapi/bindings/sns/3.0.0/README.md

       $ref: '#/channels/userSignedUp'
 ```

 We are consuming an SNS channel, using an SQS queue.
 A separate file specifies the producer, and has the SNS Bindings for the channel.
 For this reason we do not repeat the SNS binding information for the channel here, to avoid duplicated definitions diverging.
-Instead we just define the **publish** Operation Binding.
+Instead we just define the Operation Binding.

 In this version, the SQS queue is defined elsewhere, and we just reference via its ARN.
 It is worth noting that this couples the specification to the AWS *region* and *account*, which are part of the ARN, and if we moved  the queue to a new region or account was this specification would need to be updated to reflect that.